Morgritech/MTspin-mcu-firmware/README.md

 ## Setup and build

 As with any other Arduino project, you can simply download the project and open the sketch folder ([src](src)) in the Arduino IDE.
+You can manually install the required libraries via the built-in library manager in the IDE, and build/compile/upload the project via the relevant options in the IDE.

-You can manually install the required libraries via the built-in library manager in the Arduino IDE, OR, you can run the setup scripts to automatically install the required libraries as described in the following sections.
+OR

-Building/compiling and uploading the project can be done via the relevant options in the IDE.
+You work without an IDE by making use of the provided setup/build scripts and/or Arduino CLI.
+You can run the setup/build scripts to automatically install the required libraries, and build/compile/upload the project as described in the following sections.

 > [!NOTE]
-> Running the setup scripts will install arduino-cli and other dependencies (Arduino cores and libraries) on your device.
+> Running the setup/build scripts will install arduino-cli and other dependencies (Arduino cores and libraries) on your device.

-### Setup and build on Windows
+### Setup and build scripts for Windows

 **Setup a Windows device ready to build the project.**